-Boujee on a Budget: 10 Ideas for Planning an Impressive Wedding on a Small Budget
+10 Unique Ideas for Planning a ‘Big Girls’ Wedding on a Small Budget (Boujee-on-a-Budget)

-1. Book Travels and Honeymoon In Advance to Save Cost and Dine Like Royalty
+1. Book Travels and Honeymoon Far In Advance to Save Cost and Dine Like Royalty

-2. Buy Wedding Things from the Open Market
+2. Buy Wedding Things from the Open Markets

 3. Buy Food and Drinks in Bulk and Save Cost